-Once our predictive model was built, we were able to visualize it by building composite maps from the multispectral images captured by our drones (see Fig.6&7.).
-Aid for the mlogit prediction function can be found here: https://stats.stackexchange.com/questions/6702/predict-after-running-the-mlogit-function-in-r
+An initial fear was that given the small amount of data, the model could easily be over-fitted.
+This fear may be further augmented by the splitting up of categories and the removal of outliers.
+However, when differences in groups are clear, such as wet and dry rock within the rock class, a more detailed model could be made.
+We measured the predictive power and fit of our Mlogit candidate models using the Akaike’s Information Criterion (AIC), the log-likelihood ratio test and the McFadden R2.
+In order for us to affirm our model to have a “good” fit the McFadden value should fall between 0.2 and 0.4, and the best model is considered the candidate with the lowest AIC-value.

-An initial fear was that by allowing the predictor variables to interact the model could be considered to be over fitted.
-This fear may be augmented by the splitting up of categories and the removal of outliers.
-However, when differences in groups are clear, such as wet and dry rock within the rock class, a more detail model could be made with the separation of these classes.
-We measured the predictive power and fit of our Mlogit model using the AIC (Akaike’s Information Criterion) value.
-The McFadden R2 value is also reviewed when producing a model with the Mlogit function. – in order for us to affirm our model to have a “good” fit the McFadden value should fall predictive model should produce a lower AIC between 0.2 and 0.4.
+We did model selection in a forward manner, subsequently adding the term that lowered the AIC-value the most.
+The model deemed best included four of the five channels; namely nir, green, rededge and blue.

 Mlogit Results